Pito (beer): Method of preparation

 First, sorghum or millet is taken to the mill to be ground into powder, or this can be done in a blender.
 After the sorghum or millet is milled, the powder is mixed with water, stirred thoroughly and left to settle.
 Once settled, the water on top the mash is removed and the remaining mash is boiled.
 When the boiling is finished, the mixture is poured into a different container and left to ferment for 24 hours.
 Once the fermentation process is completed, the mixture is boiled once more and then strained to separate the solid substance from the liquid.
-Your pito is then ready for consumption after the liquid cools down.
+The pito is then ready for consumption after the liquid cools down.